Fat Duck's Blumenthal to dish out burgers, pizza at Heathrow

 "I like the idea of having a great messy burger and a nice glass of red (wine)," the London native said in a telephone interview on Tuesday after the airport announced his restaurant would open along with the new terminal building.

-Other menu staples will include roast chicken, pizza and fish and chips, all prepared with techniques Blumenthal said he picked up while researching his television programme.
+Other menu staples will include roast chicken, pizza and fish and chips, all prepared with techniques Blumenthal said he picked up while researching his television program.

 For example, he said his fish batter will be lighter and crispier while his pizza is going to be cooked for one minute at high heat, so the toppings won't wilt, in what he said will be the first wood-fired oven in a British airport.